Galal-pic/Talented-recruitment-and-skills-analysis-system/README.md

-##  Talented recruitment and skills analysis system
+# Talented recruitment and skills analysis system

+## Abstract
  The project's goal is to help job seekers understand the basic qualifications for specific jobs and evaluate the suitability of their skills for those positions.
 Additionally, the